bodensjc/ddecay/README.md

 Here are brief descriptions of other files used:
  * [`differences.xlsx`](https://github.com/bodensjc/ddecay/blob/main/differences.xlsx): Quick excel sheet to find Δm(Ds-D+) for momentum regions.
- * [`quick.py`](https://github.com/bodensjc/ddecay/blob/main/quick.py): Quickply made python parser used to find what variables are used in Momentum Scaling code.
+ * [`quick.py`](https://github.com/bodensjc/ddecay/blob/main/quick.py): Quickly made python parser used to find what variables are used in Momentum Scaling code.
  * [`notes.txt`](https://github.com/bodensjc/ddecay/blob/main/notes.txt): Notes file used when searching for ~~missing~~(ended up none missing) TCKs.
 Also used to look at the "overlap region".
  * `README.md`: Documentation.